amih/pizzadiv/README.md

 Mistakes should cause a quick animation with some humor showing that some kids got more than others. maybe they should fight over the pieces?
 Quickly restarting the level.

+initial game scene should be up and running soon.
+Make pizza a square in yellow and the kids, pacman figures.